 For many, a clean break feels too abrupt.
 After years spent on-call and deeply embedded in the lives of others, vanishing overnight doesn’t make emotional sense.
 So they ease out of the profession quietly, unofficially, one telemedicine shift at a time, one committee role dropped, one less clinic per week.

 Some doctors might actively avoid a public goodbye, preferring privacy.
 Others slip away unnoticed by a system that doesn’t always recognize or reward longevity.
-Some physicians are honored with heartfelt gatherings, while others recount retiring without so much as a handshake.
+Some physicians are honored with heartfelt gatherings, while others retire without so much as a handshake.

 Compared to other careers, where retirement is a milestone marked with special send-offs, the physician’s path often diverges.
 It’s not a clean line in the sand but a fade-out.
 And the ambiguity of that exit lingers, both for those who leave and those who remain.

-You Can Leave Medicines, But It Won’t Leave You
+You Can Leave Medicine, But It Won’t Leave You

 Retirement for physicians isn’t just a shift in occupation; it’s a shift in identity.
 Because medicine isn’t just a career—it’s a calling.
 And when that calling ends, the emotional residue lingers.
 You can hang up your white coat, but the mindset, the instincts, the habit of vigilance–they don’t vanish overnight.